UbeyOzcan/UCLouvain_Python_Courses/README.md

 As it is an introduction to python and we want to build a reporting for the end of this project, we will mainly program using Jupyter Notebook

+## General Introduction to Python
+Python is a general purpose programming language widely used for Data Science, Finance, Web Development, etc ..
+The easy syntax and the easiness of data manipulation and modelling makes it the perfect languages for data science purposes.

+### IDE (integrated development environment)

+An IDE is a platform where the developer has access to some functionnalities to write code and makes it run.

+For Python, here are the most used one :
+ * VS Code
+ * Pycharm
+ * Jupyter Notebook

+Jupyter Notebook is very usefull to create quick and valuable reports.

+VS Code and Pycharm are better if you a looking for project development platform for bigger project.

+### Anaconda Prompt

+Alongside python, some very important and usefull tools come.
+To run your python script (***Not a Jupyter notebook***) you will need to run it into Anaconda Prompt.

+Examples on how to use it will be given during the course.

 ## prerequisite

 Please install Anaconda : [Anaconda](https://www.anaconda.com/).
 Once the installation is done, let's try if Python is working.